sgaunet/k8see-deploy/README.md

 # For tests

 In the folder manifests/tests, you can setup a kubernetes test cluster with the whole stack (no persistence of data).
 Everything is deployed in the default namespace.
+As there is no persistence of data, the order is important, because it's the app k8see-importer that will initialize SQL tables.